 - animals displaying any loss of balance, seizures or confusion.

-If you do take an animal to a vet or carer please be sure to leave the exact address/location you picked up the animal so it can be returned to its territory once recovered.
+If you do take an animal to a vet or carer please be sure to have the exact address/location you picked up the animal from so it can be returned to its territory once recovered.

-Ring your local wildlife group, a vet or AWARE but remember, they will be extremely busy during a heat wave.
+Contact your local wildlife group, a vet or AWARE but remember, they will be extremely busy during heat wave events.

 - Pick up the animal with a towel and place it into a well ventilated box or pet carrier

 - Do not subject the animal to rapid changes in temperature – they should be cooled slowly

 - Reduce the animal’s stress by keeping noise down and children and pets away

 - Water can be provided in a bowl but do not offer any food

 There are ways we can help prevent wildlife becoming heat stressed during prolonged periods of heat or on extremely hot days.